futureproofmusicschool/milestone-widget/SPECIFICATION.md

 # Futureproof Student Goal Achievement System - Detailed UI/UX Specification

 ## Executive Summary
 A personalized system that transforms student intake data into actionable 12-milestone learning paths with clear goals and progress tracking.
-The UI presents a self-paced roadmap with milestones, weekly practices, and course recommendations in an engaging, motivating visual format.
+The UI presents a self-paced roadmap with milestones, practice, and course recommendations in an engaging, motivating visual format.

 ## Important Terminology
 - We use **"Milestone"** for each major learning goal (12 total)